Table of Contents

 - resting 4-8 hours between sessions largely minimized the negative effect

-- A 2021 SR/MA evaluating 15 studies in trained males found that performing aerobic training prior to strength training led to a performance decrease in strength but not power.(Markov, 2021) A greater decrease was seen with cycling as opposed to running as the aerobic activity.
-The authors noted that all of the studies used tests of knee extensor strength after the aerobic activities and it is possible that the cycling fatigued these muscles moreso than running did.
+- A 2021 SR/MA evaluating 15 studies in trained males found that performing aerobic training prior to strength training led to a performance decrease in strength but not power.(Markov, 2021) A greater decrease was seen when the aerobic activity was cycling as opposed to running.
+The authors noted that all of the studies used tests of knee extensor strength after the aerobic activities and it is possible that cycling fatigued these muscles to a greater extent than running.

 Summary of the acute impact of the interference effect on concurrent training

 Resistance and aerobic training can negatively impact each other on an acute basis.
 It may be best to rest at least 24 hours after resistance training and at least several hours after aerobic training prior to performing the other modality.
 When incorporating both resistance training and aerobic training in the same session, performing resistance training first seems beneficial.

 Tip: The overall impact of the interference effect is rather small.
 Therefore, this is likely more relevant for people looking to compete than individuals training to improve their health.
 Additionally, most of the research demonstrating an interference effect does so in the lower body.
 Thus, if feasible, you can separate resistance and aerobic training sessions by >24 hours.
 If this is not feasible then separating HIIT and heavier lower body strength training is preferable.
 When this is not possible there is no need to panic, you can still make tremendous progress doing these simultaneously.
 If you do plan to compete in an endurance event consider taking several days off from resistance training prior to the competition.

 Research evaluating the chronic impact of concurrent training on strength and aerobic outcomes

 I have included several review articles evaluating the chronic impact of concurrent training on strength and aerobic outcomes in the box below.
 You can read through them or skip to the below summary if you would like.